-Loi Krathong Festival 2020
+Loy Krathong Festival 2024

-Loi Krathong in Thailand will be celebrated on sunday 31st October.Loi Krathong takes place on a full moon evening of the twelfth month, according to the Thai lunar calendar.
+Date: 15th - 16th November 2024Loi Krathong takes place on a full moon evening of the twelfth month, according to the Thai lunar calendar.
 The date changes every year, but it usually occurs in October or November, according to the Western calendar.
 The exact date is usually announced a month in advance.

-What does Loi Krathong mean?
+What does Loy Krathong mean?

 The word 'loi' means to float.
-'Krathong' is used to refer to a small container or basket, which is decorated with banana leaves, flowers, incense sticks and candles.
-The Krathong is usually made from the cellulose trunk of a banana tree, bread or Styrofoam.
+'Krathong' is used to refer to a small container or basket, which is decorated with banana leaves, flowers, incense sticks, and candles.
+The Krathong is usually made from the cellulose trunk of a banana tree, bread, or Styrofoam.

 The origin of Loi Krathong has many stories attached to it.
 One belief is that since Thai people have a close connection to rivers, this festival allows people to pay respects and worship the river and the river goddess, Pra Mae Khongkha.
 The people show gratitude for their plentiful water resources and ask for forgiveness for the pollution.Another story links the traditions to a court lady named Nopphamat from Sukhothai about 800 years ago.
 Several others also believe that it used to be a Brahmanic festival, which was later adapted by Thai Buddhists to worship the Buddha.
-Loi Krathong is also seen as a time to wash away sins of the past year and welcome good fortune and luck in the coming year.
-It is a way to let go of one's anger, -hatred and negative thoughts.
+Loy Krathong is also seen as a time to wash away the sins of the past year and welcome good fortune and luck in the coming year.
+It is a way to let go of one's anger, -hatred, and negative thoughts.

 Although Loi Krathong is celebrated all over Thailand, the festivities are on a larger scale in some places.1.
 Sukhothai

-Tips to Enjoy Loi Krathong
+Tips to Enjoy Loy Krathong

-- Try to walk to the events during the festival, so that you can avoid traffic.
+- Try to walk to the events during the festival so that you can avoid traffic.

 - If you plan on visiting a temple, buy the Krathong after you finish.